 Storage condition: Do not store above 30°C.

-The shelf life and storage condition of each WHO-prequalified and SRA-approved product can be found in the table in this module's Sections 2.1 and 2.2, respectively.
+The shelf life and storage condition of each WHO-prequalified and SRA-approved product can be found in Tables M-1 and M-2, respectively.

-The product must meet the International Pharmacopoeia specifications,3 or the equivalent thereof.
+The product must meet the International Pharmacopeia specifications,4 or the equivalent thereof.